ORNL-QCI/ExaTENSOR/GFC/README.md

    of the container is protected from races by GFC, but the values of container elements are not protected.
-In the latter case, a thread is supposed to acquire an exclusive access to the container element if necessary for avoiding race conditions on container values.
-   An iterator must not be shared among two or more threads!
+In the latter case, a thread is supposed to acquire an exclusive access to the container element via a GFC lock, if necessary for avoiding race conditions on container values.
+An iterator must never be shared between multiple OpenMP threads!

 NOTES:
  # This implementation of Generic Fortran Containers heavily relies on